ROBOTIS-GIT/emanual/docs/en/parts/controller/opencr10.md

 This step shows the port setting for the program uploads.
 The OpenCR should be connected to the PC and the OpenCR via the USB ports.
 Select Tools → Port → COM1.

-`Caution` The value of `COM1` may be different depending on the environment connected to the PC.
+**CAUTION** : The value of `COM1` may be different depending on the environment connected to the PC.
 {: .notice--warning}